beep-projects/VASpberryPi/README.md

 7. The user created user is ```admin``` with password ```projects``` or whatever you configured at the beginning.

-8. You can start to use your system, but befor you can start the first scans, you have to wait until the feed data is downloaded.
-Otherwise you will get strange error messages.
+8. You can start to use your system, but before you can start the first scans, you have to wait until the feed data is downloaded.
+Otherwise you will get strange error messages, when you try to start a scan or task.
 You can check the status of the feed data here http://vaspberrypi:9392/feedstatus.

 ## Update